osmaneb23/42-So_Long/README.md

 # 🎮 So Long - A Simple 2D Game

-Welcome to my **so_long** repository!
+Welcome to my **So Long** repository!
 This project is part of the **42 curriculum**, where I developed a simple 2D game in C using the MiniLibX graphics library.
 This project strengthened my understanding of graphics programming, event handling, game logic, and parsing handling.

 ---